pedroguarderas/CFINI/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 CFINI
 =====

-This package was created with the intention to implement different computational routines that can be applied to solve stochastic problems, mainly with applications in finance and actuarial science.
+This package was created with the pourpose to implement different computational routines that can be applied to solve stochastic problems, mainly with applications in finance and actuarial science.

+Several functions are implemented with C++ by employing the packages Rcpp and RcppEigen.

+-   Pricing with trees
+-   Pricing with multinomial trees
+-   Ordinary differential equation solver implemented with the predictor-corrector method
+-   Diffusion solver with Euler implicit scheme
+-   Diffusion solver with Crank-Nicolson scheme